 a) Again we apply an echo-style algorithm where a node locally balances the documents as much as possible.
-For each node v we can define where have(v) is the total number of documents and need(v) is the number of nodes in the subtree rooted at v.
+For each node v we can define balance(v) := have(v) - need(v)

+where have(v) is the total number of documents and need(v) is the number of nodes in the subtree rooted at v.
 Each node then computes and sends this balance to its parent.
 Again the algorithm is asynchronous and uniform.
 Abstractly we refer to a document as a token.
-When we gather the balance information from the children, they also send along any extra tokens they might have.
+When children send up the balance information to their parent, they also send along any extra tokens they might have.